Multiplicity Of Selves

 Dig deeper with Sebastian →

 To the dreaming model of embodied imagination, a multiplicity of subjectivities is the norm, not the pathology.
-There is no single subject but a host of substantive beings, each manifesting its own subjectivity mixed with the medium of our physical bodies.
+There is no single subject but a host of substantive beings… embodiments give momentary physicality to a simultaneous multiplicity of selves which fleetingly inhabit and shape our physical being.

-Bosnak argues from the standpoint of embodied imagination that simultaneous multiplicity of selves — each with its own subjectivity — is the default ontological condition of the dreaming psyche, not a disorder to be corrected.
+Bosnak argues from embodied imagination that simultaneous multiplicity of selves is the normative condition of dreaming experience, not a disorder, inverting the clinical assumption of unitary selfhood as the baseline.

 Bosnak, Robert, Embodiment: Creative Imagination in Medicine, Art and Travel, 2007thesis